Last updated on September 17th, 2024

 Many roles within the Church are taken on through guilt, especially in small churches where no one else is able or willing to fulfil them.
 Many churches are more interested in promoting events and activities than caring for one another.
 Rather than being encouraged, Christians are often pressured into fulfilling roles within the Church, suffering rejection and experiencing an uncomfortable atmosphere should they not concede to demands.

-While the early Church waited on guidance from the Holy Spirit it is sad that, too frequently, Church leaders today do what seems best in their own eyes, even going against the teaching of Christ.
+The early Church waited on guidance from the Holy Spirit.
+In contrast, Church leaders today often do what seems right in their own eyes, even going against the teaching of Christ.

 People who have been Christians for only a short while, who have little experience in leadership or are not suited to the job, are being enrolled as Church elders, leaders, and teachers.
 Again, whether the Church benefits from this is rarely considered, and the decision to enroll such people often results in division and issues within the Church.

-Far too many decisions made within the Church result in failure, or are unfruitful, because God’s will is not taken into account by those leading the Church.
+Far too many decisions made within the Church result in failure, because God’s will is not taken into account by those leading the Church.
 Sadly, when failures occur in this way, Church leaders will often blame the congregation.

 Self-righteous leaders and harmful attitudes